Women’s Homelessness Involvement Group (WHIG)

 What are the aims of the group?

-• Influence providers and commissioners
+- Influence providers and commissioners

 Why and how was the group established?

-What Does Membership look like?
+What does membership look like?

 How does the group work?

 WHIG is working towards a true co-production model and is adopting these principles in it’s approach through actively encouraging representation from a range of different services and individuals with lived experience coming together to do work, make decisions and listen to each other.
-Like all MHP Action Groups, this group is working towards a shared purpose and the vision of the MHP to end homelessness.
-There are a range of different opportunities for individuals to feed into the group via monthly face to face meetings, working groups and the WHIG mailing list.

 Where and when does the group meet?

-WHIG holds monthly face to face meetings at various locations across Manchester on the 4th Wednesday of the month.
-We want to make the group as accessible as possible so if you are working with women who would like to attend WHIG and can host a meeting, please contact us womencochairs@gmail.com
+We want to make the group as accessible as possible so if you are working with women who would like to attend WHIG, and can host a meeting, please contact us via email at womencochairs@gmail.com

 View our action group resources.